scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 9 AP
 - **Range:** 25
 - **Duration:** 1 minute
-- **Damage Type:** Force
+- **Damage Type:** force

-Summon magical star shards to fall over a 9x9 area centered on a point in range.
-For the duration, any creature that starts their turn in the area makes a Strength save against your spellcasting.
-On fail they take 1 wound, adding a wound die on a critical.
+Summon glowing star shards to fall over a 9x9 area centered on a point in range.
+For the duration, any creature that starts their turn in the area makes a strength save against your spellcasting roll.
+On failure they take 1 wound in force damage, adding a wound die on a critical.

 Increase the area by 2 and duration by 1 turn for every level cast above 4th.